Why every day should be 'Thank a Golf Course Superintendent Day' - and how you can participate

 Noticing the unacceptable scene, the following day the FSGA sent a stern email to the qualifier's competitors admonishing them for not properly caring for the golf course, even going so far as to say that they would be penalizing players for future neglectful inaction.
 Good on them.

 The COVID-19 pandemic has had a doubly stressful impact on agronomy teams.
-Rounds have surged in the last two years, meaning less daylight time for maintenance teams to work on the golf course.
+Rounds have surged in recent years, meaning less daylight time for maintenance teams to work on the golf course.
 At the same time, economic factors like short staffing have made it harder than ever for those teams to recruit and retain sufficient labor.
 For a few dozen competitive amateur golfers, all of whom should know better, to fail to do the bare minimum when it comes to leaving the course the way they found it, it's undoubtedly a demoralizing slight to a group of people who often wake up in darkness to provide the best possible playing conditions.

 For the most part, superintendents are both too nice and too busy to speak out against golfers' thoughtlessness when it comes to basic course-care etiquette.
-What's more, offenders almost never get called out for neglect by management, either, because conflict-averse course operators are afraid of losing business behind such confrontation.
+What's more, offenders almost never get called out for neglect by management, either, because conflict-averse course operators are afraid of losing business behind such confrontations.

-As a long, busy summer has dragged on with record play stressing turf and trying the patience of all golf course workers, many superintendents are turning to one another for support, via social media and even video-chat venting sessions.
+As another long, busy summer has dragged on with record play stressing turf and trying the patience of all golf course workers, many superintendents are turning to one another for support, via social media and even video-chat venting sessions.

 While the people who prepare fairways and greens for you and me fight to keep up with mounting challenges, it's on you and me and our fellow conscientious golfers to pitch in.
 Here's how.